Frequently Asked Questions

 Q: Will you share any learnings from this version rollout with users?

 A: Thematic findings will be shared at the end of the latest cycle of ePRaSE, through the ePrescribing Masterclasses, publications, and other events.
 Users of the tool will be contacted with dates of the ePrescribing Masterclasses.
+Results summaries are also published on this site at the end of each campaign once the team have processed the data.

 Q: Is the tool designed for acute trust scenarios only?